torokernel/torocloudscripts/README.md

 |vmm105|51.210.186.20|10.2.0.171|Client|
 ## Setup
 ### Step 1.
 Prepare all nodes
-We are going to configure LAN and the host names and install all the needed packages.
+We are going to configure LAN and the host names and install all the required packages.
 We are going to use the **debian** user for root access.

 #### Configure LAN IP
-Set node private IP, netmask and gateway by editing */etc/network/interfaces* (eth1):
+On each node, set private LAN IP, netmask and gateway by editing */etc/network/interfaces* (eth1):

 ```bash
 iface eth1 inet static